maximehiez/maxime365/src/content/blog/english/2025-06-09-ai-mistral-introducing-mistral-code.md

 - Post-train models on their own repositories
 - Distill lightweight variants tailored to their needs
 - Monitor usage via a comprehensive administration console (access management, analytics, observability)
-- Among the first customers are Capgemini, Abanca, and SNCF, which are already using Mistral Code in production.
+- Among the first customers are Capgemini, Abanca, and SNCF, which are already using Mistral Code in production

 ![image](/images/blog/ai/ai_mistral_introducing_mistral_code_003.png)